rohitnairtech/rohitnairtech/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on NLP products 🤖
+- 🔭 I’m currently working on Web3 products 🦄
 - 🌱 I’m currently learning microservice frameworks 😆
 - 👯 I’m looking to collaborate on amazing AI/ML projects 📽️
 - 🤔 I’m looking for help with UI/UX 💁